valberts/HashDAG/docs.md

 ### TODO

 -   [ ] Marching cubes doesn't handle thin surfaces well
--   [ ] Consider distance field, dual contouring, or using filled volumes instead
+-   [ ] Consider distance field, surface nets, dual contouring, or using filled volumes instead
 -   [ ] Or find a way to make marching cubes work
 -   [ ] get it working on GPU with cuda after fixing

+25 march

+-   [ ] use an interpolation scheme instead of mc
+-   [x] get a working 2d example first

+Single-Pass GPU Solid Voxelization for Real-Time Applications

+Precomputed Safety Shapes for Efficient and Accurate Height-field Rendering